ScottFeichter/node-essentials-scott/lessons/lesson1-node-intro.md

 But, there was a problem.
 JavaScript is single threaded.
 So, if code for a web application server were doing an operation that takes time: file system access, reading stuff from a network connection, accessing a database, and so on, all the web requests would have to wait.
 The solution is the event loop.
 If a "slow" operation is to be performed, the code makes the request, but does not wait for it to complete.
 Instead, it provides a callback that is called when the operation does complete, and continues on to do other stuff that doesn't depend on the outcome of the request.
 There is a good video that gives the details here: [What the heck is the event loop?](https://www.youtube.com/watch?v=8aGhZQkoFbQ).
 That video may give more information than you want or need now, but check it out at your leisure.
 The stuff is good to know.
 When you call an asynchronous API in the event loop, you are calling into an environment that is written in C++, and that environment **is** multithreaded.
 Your request is picked up from the queue, and handed off to a thread, and that thread does the work, perhaps blocking for a time, but eventually issuing the callback.
 The event loop is present in both browser based JavaScript and Node, but there are more capabilities in the Node version.

 Because of this approach, web application servers written in JavaScript are faster than those written in Python or Ruby.
 Those languages don't do as much in native code, at least for asynchronous operations, so web application servers in these languages have to be multithreaded, at a significant performance cost.
-Web application servers in Node are pretty fast, though not quite as fast as those in Java or C++.
+Web application servers in Node are pretty fast, though not quite as fast as those in C++ or Rust.
+Java is also faster than Node in some scenarios, such as those where multiprocessing can be leveraged to advantage.
 There are still some kinds of functions for which JavaScript is not a good choice, such as intensive numerical calculations.

 Here is a basic video summary of node capabilities: [What is Node.js?](https://youtu.be/uVwtVBpw7RQ)